Recessive hereditary diseases

 Transmission

-Congenital lactic acidosis is a recessive genetic disorder.
+Congenital lactic acidosis is an autosomal recessive hereditary disease.

 Protection and prevention

-It is impossible to prevent congenital lactic acidosis in newborns who have received a copy of a defective gene from each of their two parents.
-However, the defective gene responsible for this disorder can be detected through a simple, quick and inexpensive screening test.
+It is impossible to prevent congenital lactic acidosis in newborns who have received a copy of the variant in a gene from each of their biological parents.
+However, the variant responsible for the disease can be detected in a simple, rapid and inexpensive way.

-The Ministère de la Santé et des Services sociaux and the Centre intégré universitaire de santé et de services sociaux (CIUSSS) du Saguenay–Lac-Saint-Jean offer tests to detect the carriers of this disorder.
+The Ministère de la Santé et des Services sociaux (MSSS) and the Centre intégré universitaire de santé et de services sociaux (CIUSSS) du Saguenay–Lac-Saint-Jean offer screening tests to identify carriers of this disease.

 Help and resources